The Real Nat Turner

 Not along ago after lecturing at the Elizabeth City State University in North Carolina I drove a few miles north just over the state line to Southampton County Virginia where in 1800 Nat Turner was born as a precocious child.
-I have made a habit of visiting sacred sites of African deeds.
+[Thomas Ruffin Gray was supposedly born in 1800 in Southampton County, Virginia, too.
+Wikipedia] I have made a habit of visiting sacred sites of African deeds.
 I have meditated on the farm where Harriet Tubman was born, walked among the oaks at night on Tuskegee’s campus, and slept in Amy Garvey’s house in Kingston, and so forth.
 In some ways, religion is the deification of ancestors and my religion is African.
 It was not different when I walked along the roads of history in Virginia.
-On this land, I thought as I walked near the historical marker indicating the revolt of Nat Turner, we, the people of a million births, were born once more during that slave revolt in August 1831.
+On this land, I thought as I walked near the historical marker indicating the revolt of Nat Turner, we, the people of a million births, were born once more during that revolt in August 1831.

-Since Nat Turner’s proactive strike against slavery, white authors beginning with Thomas Gray, who took his “confessions” have tried to mold a Nat Turner that they could put on an American stamp or stamp with the white American imagination.
-They are baffled by the fact that a black man rose up so provocatively against his oppression.
+Since Nat Turner’s proactive strike against slavery, white authors beginning with Thomas Gray, who [faked taking] his “confessions” have tried to mold a Nat Turner that they could put on an American stamp or stamp with the white American imagination.
+They are baffled by the fact that a Black man rose up so provocatively against his oppression.
 What’s wrong with Nat Turner, they seemed to ask?
-What is a slave revolt about if it is not about despising slavery?
+What is a revolt about if it is not about despising slavery?

 Soon after the publication of The Confessions of Nat Turner, Lerone Bennett, Vincent Harding, John O. Killens, John A. Williams, Alvin Pouissant, Mike Thelwell, and others wrote a thunderous response to what they saw as the betrayal of Nat Turner’s history in Styron’s work.
 Black Classic Press has recently re-issued the volume as The Second Crucifixion of Nat Turner.
 It was the last work edited by John Henrik Clarke.